melekderman/BFP/README.md

 ---

+## 📚 Documentation
+For more information about the modules, please visit the [documentation](https://melekderman.github.io/BFP/).

+---

 ## 🤝 Contributing

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue: https://github.com/melekderman/BFP/issues or submit a pull request: https://github.com/melekderman/BFP/pulls.